nweerasu/primer_pull/README.md

 ## Output files
 The output files will be created in order:
 1. `<primer>_R1.fastq` - this will be your forward reads with the specified primer **(keep)**
-2. `<primer>_samples.txt` - this will contain the unique samples ID that will be used to search your reverse fastq file (can be discarded)
+2. `<primer>_samples.txt` - this will contain the unique sequence ID that will be used to search your reverse fastq file (can be discarded)
 3. `<primer>_R2.fastq` - this will be your reverse reads with the specified primer **(keep)**

 A console output will provide a sanity-check, to make sure the number of reads in each file matches.
 The difference should be 0.